Common Hand Surgery Treatments

 - Dupuytren’s contracture: A condition that causes one or more fingers to bend into the palm of the hand.

 - Arthritis: The goal of arthritis hand surgery is to relieve pain and restore shape and some function.
 The two main surgical options for hand arthritis are fusion (arthrodesis) and knuckle replacement (arthroplasty).

 - Hand tumours: Most hand tumours present themselves as a visible lump or bump on the hand or wrist.
 Surgery can be performed to remove the mass.
 Once it is removed, it can be sent to a lab for pathology to determine whether the growth is benign or malignant.

 - Hand trauma: If you’ve suffered a hand injury at home, work, or playing sports (i.e. by falling, hitting your hand or slamming it in a door) hand surgery may be required to repair the tendon and restore function.

 Please Note: We advise you to talk to your GP first to ensure you have a referral to maximise Medicare rebates and health fund coverage (if applicable).

-If you’re considering hand surgery and would like more information, or if you would like to book a consultation, contact Dr Mistry on 02 4945 0507.
+If you’re considering hand surgery and would like more information, or if you would like to book a consultation, contact Dr Mistry’s rooms on 02 4002 4198.